aunnnn/AppStoreiOS11InteractiveTransition/README.md

 You can check out my previous approach [here](https://github.com/aunnnn/AppStoreiOS11InteractiveTransition_old).
 This one is a total rewrite with minor difference in approach.
 It has better effect/performance, better code organization, and has fixes for some issues found in the previous repo.

-*Checkout implementation details in slides under `MobileConf` folder, skip to the last section ('5 Phases of Interaction')*
+*Also checkout implementation details in slides under `MobileConf` folder, skip to the last section ('5 Phases of Interaction')*

 ## Overview
 All is done with native APIs (`UIViewControllerAnimatedTransitioning`, etc.), no external libraries.
 This is **NOT a library** to install or ready to use, it's an experiementation/demo project to show how such App Store presentation might work.

-Interesting transitioning stuffs here:
+Interesting transitioning stuffs:
-- `PresentCardAnimator`: Animation code for presentation,
+- `Transition/PresentCardAnimator`: Animation code for presentation,
-- `DismissCardAnimator`: Animation code for dismissal,
+- `Transition/DismissCardAnimator`: Animation code for dismissal,
-- `CardPresentationController`: Blur effect view and overall aspect of the presentation,
+- `Transition/CardPresentationController`: Blur effect view and overall aspect of the presentation,
-- `CardDetailViewController`: Interactive shrinking pan gesture code.
+- `ViewControllers/CardDetailViewController`: Interactive shrinking pan gesture code.
+- `ViewControllers/HomeViewController`: Home page, preparation code before presentation is at collectionView's didSelect delegate method.
+- `Misc/StatusBarAnimatableViewController`

 ## Features (that you might not know exist!)
 - [x] Status bar animation